Cuypers-Wim/squidpipe/README.md

-# squidpipe: a viral metagenomics pipeline for squidbase
+# SquiDPipe: taxonomic classification and POD5 extraction pipeline for SquiDBase

 <div align="center">
   <img src="squidpipe.png" alt="Description of Image" width="300">
 </div>

+## About
 Nanopore sequencing generates POD5 files containing raw signal data.
-When dealing with multiplexed runs—where multiple species are sequenced on the same flowcell—you might need to extract only specific species from these files.
-In cases where a single barcode contains multiple species (e.g., human and Zika virus reads), sqidpipe allows you to isolate and create a new POD5 file containing only the raw nanopore data for your species of interest.
+When dealing with multiplexed runs—where multiple species are sequenced on the same flowcell, you will end up with a set of POD5 and FASTQ files per barcode.
+In cases where a single barcode contains multiple species (e.g., human and Zika virus reads), SquiDPipe allows you to isolate and create a new POD5 file containing only the raw nanopore data for your species of interest.

 This Nextflow pipeline automates this process by: